 - Who spends the day in constant contact with customers?

 - Who has most emotional investment in putting right the things that cause customers angst?

 Contact centre staff know exactly what customers love and hate.
 They experience it viscerally every day.
 But, Cassandra-like, their voice is often overlooked in strategic marketing and new product innovation.
 Why?
 The reasons boil down to a) narrow service management focus on cost and operations, b) silo’s between service management and marketing c) service staff without the skills, systems or incentives to make a strategic difference and d) physical and cultural remoteness from the Board.
-Visually, the problem looks like this:

 The most powerful customer insight you’ll ever have?